Updated July 4, 2021.

 8. Building Construction and Site Work (Optional): Varies

-- The franchisor will provide you with specifications for the initial furniture, equipment, marketing materials, stationery, forms, curricular resources, signs, computer software, computer hardware, telephone system, interactive white board, digital signage, and security system required for the opening of the School.
+- The franchisor will provide you with specifications for the initial furniture, equipment, marketing materials, stationery, forms, curricular resources, signs, a computer system, telephone system, interactive flat panel, digital signage, and security system required for the opening of the School.

 11. Signs: $10,500

 12. Computer System, IT Security, Telephone System, Interactive Flat Panel, and Digital Signage Package: $21,000 to $30,000